Reflection-Satisfaction Tradeoff: Investigating Impact of Reflection on Student Engagement with AI-Generated Programming Hints: Discussion

 This finding highlights the importance of educational AI system designs that incorporate the concept of desirable difficulties rather than solely pursuing user satisfaction maximization~\citep{bjork1994memory,bjork2011making}.
 Prioritizing satisfaction alone in AI optimization risks diminishing opportunities for students to `struggle' productively and develop SRL skills (e.g., reflection) and other fundamental learning competencies such as critical thinking.
 Many studies have already shown that most learning occurs as students are challenged; they learn as they productively struggle~\citep{warshauer2015productive, warshauer2015strategies}, work on tasks with desirable difficulty~\citep{bjork2011making} that students independently cannot resolve but can with others' assistance~\citep{vygotsky1978mind}.
 It is a timely issue to move to a focus on inferring and providing the zone of proximal difficulty as industry leaders, researchers, and practitioners examine, adopt, and create AI-powered educational tools.
 While the majority of AI-powered tools are developed to effectively assist students, our study findings draw our attention to AI development to sometimes have students struggle.

 Our study findings also call for the transformation of the learning evaluation frameworks.
 Our results show negligible effects on immediate success rates, a metric used for problem-solving performance.
 Under the current practices of summative evaluation of short-term performance, the trade-off between learning opportunity and satisfaction would not be easily detected.
-Thus, it is important for AI researchers in educational settings to adopt diverse metrics beyond performance to evaluate the impact of AI use on learning~\citep{bjork1994memory,bjork2011making,coulson2012scaffolding}.
+Thus, it is important for AI researchers in educational settings to adopt diverse metrics beyond performance to evaluate the impact of AI use on learning~\citep{bjork1994memory,bjork2011making}.

-In our study, we mitigated this problem through context engineering: explicitly signaling the educational intent in the AI-prompt and designing non-conversational user interactions to limit pedagogically irrelevant information (such as prompt injection attacks ~\citep{greshake2023not,perez2022ignore}).
-While effective to some extent, such design choices also limit interaction depth.
+In our study, we mitigated this problem through context engineering: explicitly signaling the educational intent in the AI-prompt and designing non-conversational user interactions to limit pedagogically irrelevant information While effective to some extent, such design choices also limit interaction depth.
 A more scalable solution could involve pre-training foundational models on pedagogically aligned data.
-This would allow for more robust multi-turn dialogue with learners while maintaining a focus on learning goals, not just user satisfaction~\citep{christiano2017deep,stiennon2020learning}.
+This would allow for more robust multi-turn dialogue with learners while maintaining a focus on learning goals, not just user satisfaction.